Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/more-on-profiles.md

 ## Feature-related profiles

-Feature-related profiles that come out of the box :
+Feature-related profiles that come out of the box:

 partial: feature

-## Telling the host which profiles to run
+## Controlling what profiles to run

 To activate a specific profile, when starting the host, pass the full name of the profile in the command line.
 Type names are case insensitive.
 Profiles can be combined by separating them with white space.